2025 brought some important changes to the GRESB Real Estate Assessment.

 The TNFD wants businesses to share how they are impacting nature.
 The goal is to shift financial flows toward businesses that have a positive impact.

-The TNFD is a voluntary disclosure framework.
+The TNFD is a voluntary ESG disclosure framework.
 But hundreds of early adopters are already choosing to disclose their impact on nature to investors and stakeholders.

 Though disclosing nature-related risks and opportunities is currently voluntary in North America, expect it to become a requirement in the coming years.